 About me and my affair story:

-Hi, I’m Debbie Rose.
+Hi, I’m Debbie.
 My affair story may be different than yours, but I’m sure you’ll find some similarities.

 You may even agree with me that the pain and heartache our infidelity caused us, and our husbands, was beyond what we thought through at the time.